akash-network/docs/testnet-challenges/network-support.md

+{% hint style="warning" %}
+It is no longer possible to earn points in this challenge if you have not already started.
+{% endhint %}

 While validators and other network components are not necessarily targeted in this testnet, they are of course essential to maintaining a healthy DeCloud.

 Leverage this testnet to practice your operations, or try new ones.